Old Head of Kinsale: Golf

 Today, the Old Head of Kinsale is visited by golfers who come to play on its 18-hole golf course that opened in 1997.
-The course offers views of the ocean from every hole.

 Since the golf course opened, access to the Old Head of Kinsale has been restricted to golfers and guests only, and there has been a long-running campaign for the restoration of public access organised by the "Free the Old Head of Kinsale" campaign.
 This has mainly taken the format of "people's picnics", some of them involving "incursions" onto the headland and holding the picnics at the Old Head lighthouse.